gatesphere/io-codejams/README.md

 2. Use of pre-written libraries is allowed.

-3. Each program should do something "interesting"
+3. Each program should do something interesting.